Home insurance for people with convictions

 Can I get home insurance with a criminal record?

-The bad news is there are fewer options to choose from because many mainstream insurance providers won’t give you home insurance if you have an unspent criminal conviction.
-That means you may need to look to specialist insurance providers.
+Many mainstream insurance providers won’t offer home insurance cover to people with unspent criminal convictions.
+This means that you may need to look to a specialist insurance provider.

 What counts as a criminal conviction?